 While most breeders will sell a Sheltie not within the standard rather than use them for breeding, I’m not willing to throw the baby out with the bathwater.

-For example, Ditto has everything that I need in a Sheltie EXCEPT his size is too big.
-Considering he came from a small dam and a moderate sized sire, I’m hopeful that maybe he will throw some moderate sized pups just like him.
+For example, Ditto has everything that I needed in a Sheltie EXCEPT his size is too big.
+Considering he came from a small dam and a moderate sized sire, I wanted to see if he would throw some moderate sized pups just like him.
+Which he did.

 One task is to measure the pup’s height weekly, starting at 6 weeks old.

 We have a Growth Chart also known as the Nobel Growth Chart that gives us a general idea of how big the pup will get.
 It’s based on old time breeder’s records.